Phase transition in random tensors with multiple independent spikes

 \subsection{Some Auxiliary Lemmas}

-We establish some lemmas that will be used in the proof of Theorem \ref{momentcontrol} below.
-First, the following lemma computes the derivative of $\nu_{\beta,t}(f).$ Its proof is fairly standard and straightforward utilizing the formula of Gaussian integration by parts.
-We thus refer the readers to \cite[Chapter 1]{Talbook1} instead of reproducing a detailed proof here.
-The argument in \cite{Talbook1} matches the case $p=2$ and for $p\geq3$ the only added steps are purely algebraic.
+We gather some lemmas that will be used in the proof of Theorem \ref{momentcontrol} below.
+As their proofs are fairly standard, we refer the readers to \cite[Chapter 1]{Talbook1} or \cite{Chen17}.
+First, we compute the derivative of $\nu_{\beta,t}(f).$